husseinhareb/qtile-config/README.md

 ![Screenshot from 2023-09-29 15-25-57](https://github.com/husseinhareb/qtile-config/assets/88323940/246f9fae-1017-4888-9693-bf40dc0b7a1c)
 Finally, there is a hardware monitor widget that retrieves essential information from the computer's hardware, including details about the CPU, GPU, and RAM.
 Additionally, it includes a functionality to enable or disable CPU boosting, which can be advantageous on laptops for longer battery time.

+You are welcome to copy any of my dotfiles or scripts you come across here.However, I advise against attempting to duplicate the entire setup, as it lacks organization and is tailored to my specific requirements.

+NOTE:The hardware monitor and the brightness widget only works on nvidia driver.

+NOTE:If the icons didn't load try installing `Symbols Nerd Fonts`.

+NOTE:Don't forget to make all of the bash files executable by using `chmod +x /path/to/file`.

+NOTE:You should add your city and an API key in the python script for the weather, you can get one for free from [here](https://openweathermap.org/) .